Posted on Monday, December 6, 2010

 Category: Gaming, Localization, Translation

-World of Warcraft, one of the best-selling video games of all time, is launching a new expansion Dec.
-7, along with translations into half a dozen languages.
+On December 7, 2010 World of Warcraft, one of the best-selling video games of all time, launched a new expansion along with translations into half a dozen languages.
 As the game’s world is destroyed and rebuilt in “World of Warcraft: Cataclysm,” the hundreds of thousands of lines of text also shift and rearrange to accommodate local audiences around the globe.

 The World in Transition — and Translation

-World of Warcraft boasts more than 12 million active subscribers around the world, and the localization team puts in a lot of work to keep them happy.
+World of Warcraft boasts 7.1 million active subscribers around the world, and the localization team puts in a lot of work to keep them happy.
 The game has been translated into seven languages (not including its original English): German, French, Spanish, Russian, Korean, and both Traditional and Simplified Chinese.

-“Cataclysm” marks the third expansion to the game, and as its name suggests, the world is in an uproar.
-An ancient dragon has awoken, and it’s up to the game’s heroes (those 12 million players I mentioned earlier) to put an end to his rampage.
+“Cataclysm” marked the third expansion to the game (since then two other expansions have followed), and as its name suggests, the world is in an uproar.
+An ancient dragon has awoken, and it’s up to the game’s heroes (those 7.1 million players I mentioned earlier) to put an end to his rampage.
 At the most basic level, it’s a tale of swords and sorcery against evil and corruption, and as with the translation of the Harry Potter novels, translating the names of spells and fictional kingdoms takes some extra care.

 Addressing China’s “Wrath”

-Not everyone will be experiencing “Cataclysm” tomorrow, however.
-Players in China, for instance, are still progressing through the game’s last expansion pack, “Wrath of the Lich King,” because it suffered a number of legal delays — including a few related to improper localization.
+Not everyone was able to experience “Cataclysm” on that day in December of 2010, however.
+Players in China, for instance, were still progressing through the game’s last expansion pack, “Wrath of the Lich King,” because it suffered a number of legal delays — including a few related to improper localization.

 Censorship laws in China prohibit World of Warcraft from showing things such as skeletons and gore, and since “Wrath” focused very heavily on ghouls and zombies, it failed to pass its censorship review.
 Localizers spent months altering the game to edit out content deemed inappropriate by the censors, including covering up exposed bones on zombies and replacing fallen corpses with headstones.
 In August 2010, the changes passed review, and the expansion finally launched.